onlineth/Cosmic-eLab-API/README.md

 ---

-This is an API written for the Cosmic Ray eLab to provied an easier way of searching and downloading data files.
+This is an API written for the Cosmic Ray eLab to provided an easier way of searching and downloading data files.

 ## Setup